History of military logistics: Later nineteenth century

 A practical mechanical refrigeration process was developed in Australia by James Harrison and patented in the UK by him in 1856, and by the 1880s reefer ships were plying the oceans.
 Richard Trevithick developed the first high-pressure steam engine in 1801 and the first working railway steam locomotive in 1804.
 Steam power had great advantages for vessels that plied rivers, where twists and turns meant changes of course but the narrow confines of the river made it difficult to tack.
 Wood and coal could be obtained along the river, whereas ocean-going vessels had no such opportunity, and therefore continued to carry sails even when they had engines.

 By reducing the dependence on the wind, the steam engine made shipping faster and more reliable.
 To allow their warships to operate around the world, the British built a global network of coaling stations.
 To reduce its dependence on British colliers, the United States Navy began to move to oil in 1913.
 For the British, this was a more painful process, as it produced coal but not oil domestically.

 The first to realise the potential of rail were the Russians, who moved a force of 14,500 men from Uherské Hradiště to Kraków by rail in 1846.
 During the American Civil War, railways were used extensively for the transport of personnel, supplies, horses and mules, and artillery pieces.
 While railways were a more economic form of transport than animal-drawn carts and wagons, they were limited to tracks, and therefore could not support an advancing army unless its advance was along existing railway lines.
-The large armies of the American Civil also made great use of riverboats and coastal shipping, which were not so easy to damage or interdict.
+The large armies of the American Civil War also made use of riverboats and coastal shipping, which were not so easy to damage or interdict.

-During the Austro-Prussian War of 1866, railways enabled the swift mobilisation of the Prussian Army, but the problem of moving supplies from the end of rail lines to units at the front resulted in nearly 18,000 tons trapped on trains unable to be unloaded to ground transport.
+During the Austro-Prussian War of 1866, railways enabled the swift mobilisation of the Prussian Army, but the problem of moving supplies from the railheads to units at the front resulted in nearly 18,000 tons of supplies stuck on trains unable to be unloaded to ground transport.
 During the Crimean War, the British built the first military railway, one specifically for supporting armies in the field, to support the siege of Sevastopol.
 The Prussian use of railways during the Franco-Prussian War is often cited as an example of logistic modernisations, but the advantages of manoeuvre were often gained by abandoning supply lines that became hopelessly congested with rear-area traffic.
 The Canadian government moved 4,000 troops and their supplies over the Canadian Pacific Railway to suppress the North-West Rebellion in 1885, and the Russians moved 370,000 troops along the incomplete Trans-Siberian Railway for the Russo-Japanese War in 1904.